nkostin4/LaTeX-templates/README.md

 Coming soon:
 + Migrate to using named CSS colors in `preamblex.tex`
-  + Current colors are deprecated
+  + Current colors will be deprecated
 + More beamer presentations
   + Include more themes
   + Possibly go through the rigmarole of creating my own theme?